|La Baronnie Gite||Self Catering||Saturday||3||6||2||Cot|

 In the summer each bedroom has a cooling fan.
 The Velux windows in the third bedroom have blackout blinds.

-We have a tv and dvd player in the lounge with UK free to view channels.
-We have a large library of dvd in which to choose from.
+We have a TV and DVD player in the lounge with UK free to view channels.
+We have a large library of DVD in which to choose from.
 We also provide a selection of board games, books and magazines.

 For the more adventurous we have 2 mountain bikes and helmets for guests to use.

 The heated pool has plenty comfortable loungers and parasols and is shared with guests from our apartment, with a maximum of 4 people.
+It will also have a new 6m x 3m tonnelle for shade during hot afternoons by the pool.
+Photos to follow in the spring.

 Because the gîte is located on a hillside, there are balconies, steps and the garden is on different levels.
 Access to the 1st floor of the gîte is by steep stairs and access to the 2nd floor (bedroom 3) is via a spiral staircase.
 There is a low beam within bedroom 3.
 The gîte is therefore not recommended for anyone with poor mobility.
 Young children should be supervised at all times.